brandonbloom/test2/README.md

 * [test2-async-runner](#) - Runs tests concurrently.
 * [test2-difftest](#) - Reports tests using a diff-style format.

-See the [Plugins](../../wiki/Home#plugins) section of the wiki for a comprehensive list.
+See the [Third Party Extensions](../../wiki/Home#third-party-extensions) section of the wiki for a comprehensive list.

 ## License